madskristensen/ProtocolHandlerSample/README.md

 **Applies to Visual Studio 2017.6 and newer**

 This sample shows how to associate a URI protocol with Visual Studio and handle the passed in URI.
-For instance, a link with a custom protocol (*such as <vsph://anything/I/want>*) will open Visual Studio and pass the URI to the extension.
+For instance, a link with a custom protocol (*such as <a href="vsph://anything/I/want">vsph://anything/I/want</a>*) will open Visual Studio and pass the URI to the extension.

 ## Register the protocol
 The first thing we should do is to specify the protocol in our extension to let the Visual Studio extension installer register it with Windows.
 We do that by adding a .json file to our extension and set its Build Action property to *ContentManifest*.